This is how 4x4 drivers and farmers came to the rescue of stranded drivers

 “I’m just helping to do what I can for the community.”

-Chris, from Mirfield , has been giving people lifts and helping recover snowbound cars.
+Chris, from Mirfield, has been giving people lifts and helping recover snowbound cars.

 “I spent Wednesday evening recovering stuck vehicles on a local Mirfield lane,” he said.